kangwonlee/sieve/README.md

-# sieve
+# Sieve of Eratosthenes

-Sieve of Erastosthenes
+Shows how Sieve of Eratosthenes works using `tkinter`